pts/oix-wcfd32/README.md

 be used for other purposes at the same time.

-The *compile_wcfd32stub.sh* shell script builds these programs (both with the MZ-flavored loader and the ELF-flavored loader) automatically.
+The *compile_wcfd32stub.sh* shell script builds these programs (both with the MZ-flavored runner and the ELF-flavored runner) automatically.

 ## Building OIX programs from C source